paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-manage-specimen-data-using-symbiota.md

 Regardless of data entry method, it is important that all data providers become familiar with the [Darwin Core data standard](https://dwc.tdwg.org/terms/), which forms the basis for the majority of [Symbiota’s Data Fields](https://biokic.github.io/symbiota-docs/editor/edit/fields/).

 {: .notice--primary }
-📬 **Questions?** Data providers are encouraged to contact [paleoinformatics@gmail.com](mailto:paleoinformatics@gmail.com) for assitance with questions related to importing and maintaining fossil specimen data using Symbiota.
+📬 **Questions?** Data providers are encouraged to contact [paleoinformatics@gmail.com](mailto:paleoinformatics@gmail.com) for assistance with questions related to importing and maintaining fossil specimen data using Symbiota.
 Include “Symbiota” in the subject of your email, e.g. “Help with preparing my data for the Symbiota Paleo Data Portal”.

 # Bulk data import